-The Board of Directors also believes that diversity and inclusion are important considerations in board composition.
-When considering director qualifications, the Board of Directors and the Nominating and Governance Committee evaluate the entirety of each director's credentials, including factors such as diversity of background, experience, skill, age, race, ethnicity and gender.
-Although the Board of Directors does not have a written diversity policy, the Nominating and Governance Committee evaluates the current composition of the Board with a view toward having the Board reflect a diverse mix of skills, experiences, backgrounds and opinions.
-Depending on the current composition of the Board of Directors, the Nominating and Governance Committee may weigh certain factors, including those relating to diversity, more or less heavily when evaluating a potential candidate.
+The Board also believes that diversity and inclusion are important considerations in board composition.
+When considering director qualifications, the Board and the Nominating and Governance Committee evaluate the entirety of each director's credentials, including factors such as diversity of background, experience, skill, age, race, ethnicity and gender.
+Although the Board does not have a written diversity policy, the Nominating and Governance Committee evaluates the current composition of the Board with a view toward having the Board reflect a diverse mix of skills, experiences, backgrounds and opinions.
+Depending on the current composition of the Board, the Nominating and Governance Committee may weigh certain factors, including those relating to diversity, more or less heavily when evaluating a potential candidate.

-Board Diversity Matrix (As of April 11, 2024)
+Board Diversity Matrix (As of March 31, 2025)

 Male Female Non- Binary Did not Disclose Gender

-Total Number of Directors 7
+Total Number of Directors 9

 Part 1: Gender Identity

-Directors 5 2 0 0
+Directors 7 2 0 0

 Part II: Demographic Background

-African American or Black 0 0 0 0
+African American or Black 1 0 0 0

 Alaskan Native or Native American 0 0 0 0

 Asian (other than South Asian) 0 0 0 0

 South Asian 0 0 0 0

 Hispanic or Latinx 0 1 0 0

 Native Hawaiian or Pacific Islander 0 0 0 0

-White 5 1 0 0
+White 6 1 0 0

 Two or More Races or Ethnicities 0 0 0 0

 LGBTQ+ 0

 Persons with Disabilities 0